University of Sheffield

 Fax: (+44) (0114) 222 0749

-I joined HEDS in January 2014 as an assistant modeller, following a 13 year career in biomedical research.
+I joined HEDS in January 2014 as an assistant modeller studying part-time for the HEDM MSc.
+This was a change of direction following a 13 year career in biomedical research.
 I completed a BSc in Genetics in 1999 and followed this with a PhD in 2003, both from the University of Sheffield, before working at the University of Nice, France and the department of Biomedical Science at the University of Sheffield.
-I am currently studying part-time for the HEDM MSc run by ScHARR.